 If you must have a rule to follow, I would suggest that each of us cultivate a dialogue with his/her inner voice.
 If you listen to the clues your own heart offers, the resulting work will be fresh, and authentic.
 It will not be rigid like rules.
 Speaking about this Roberta Horton says, “Rules represent a conclusion based on experience and comparison.
 Rules can make us be stuck in one place.
 I would rather think in terms of possibilities.”

 In fact, of all the possibilities of life, there is one thing that can be described as the most meaningful possibility.
 It is this possibility offered to us to decide on anything, helps us to be what we are, and that which helps us to become what we are capable of becoming.
-This is the ultimate aim of life.
+This is the ultimate aim of life to achieve peace and harmony in the world.
 But, this will demand us that we do the right thing courageously.
 And, being courageous involves true freedom.
 The freer we are, the more courageous we can be.
 Together with Ralph Waldo Emerson who said, “always do what you are afraid to do,” we can say: We shall do what we are afraid of doing, in complete freedom.